Blog Post

 In my response, I emphasised that this site, situated in West Wansdyke, falls outside the primary focus of my research on the East Wansdyke segment.
 More importantly, I had already anticipated such objections and addressed them directly in my book.
 I concluded that West Wansdyke, while geographically related, was connected to the original canal system at a later date, likely by the Romans.
 This connection was based on evidence suggesting that West Wansdyke is incomplete, sporadic, and differs in specification from East Wansdyke, indicating a distinct phase of construction and purpose.

-This encounter serves as a reminder of the challenges inherent in advancing new theories in the field of archaeology, especially those that significantly depart from established interpretations.
+This encounter serves as a reminder of the challenges inherent in advancing new theories in archaeology, especially those that significantly depart from established interpretations.
 It also underscores the importance of clarity, precision, and thoroughness in both research and communication, qualities I strived to embody in my work on East Wansdyke.

 West Wansdyke